Ehanlion/mist_obsidian/1. Missions/Mission Phase 1/Mission, Welcome to Mist.md

 ___
 ## 2. Poor Merchant in the Tavern:
-If you enter the tavern, it becomes clear that someone is very sad.
-A merchant sits at a table with 10s of drinks surrounding him.
+A local fishermen by the name of [[Barney Carper]] enters the Drunken Wyvern tavern in a state of soggy dismay.

 #### The Poor Merchant:
-A captain of a merchant vessel by the name of Stanley Maples is bemoaning the loss of his ship.
+A captain of a merchant vessel by the name of [[Barney Carper]] is bemoaning the loss of his ship.
 It sank not far off the shore of [[Saddle-Port]], at a point off the coast, about a days journey up the coast.
 He need people to retrieve the lock box and he can't do it; the ship is sunk in over 100 feet of water.

 #### The Stan-ta Ray:
 The ship is a small merchant vessel.
 It has the strong box located in the helm.
 It is locked with a DC 20 Slight of Hand check needed to open it.
 The bigger issue is that the ship is in 100 feet of water, making getting down to it a difficult task.